sghpjuikit/player/README.md

 - download zip
 - extract anywhere
+  - Windows: run PlayerFX.exe
-- run the executable file
+  - Linux: run bin/PlayerFX

 Starting the application for the first time will run a guide.
 Before you close it, read at least first couple of tips (like where to find the guide if you need it again...).

 Tips:
 - Do use tooltips!
 - If you get 'trapped' and 'locked in' with no idea what to do, press right ALT (layout edit mode) or click anywhere (mouse buttons often navigate) - once you get the hang of it, you will see how convenient it is.
 - widgets, popups and containers have informative "i" buttons that provide valuable info on possible course of action

-# Credits & Licence
+# Copyright

 You are free to use the application or make your own builds of the project for personal use.

 The project is to adopt MIT licence in the future, but for now remains personal.
-I would appreciate to be informed before taking any actions that could result in publicizing or sharing this project.
+Before publicizing anything related to this project or publicly sharing builds you should contact me.

+## Contact

+Mail:
+Discord: